Blaizzy/mlx-embeddings/docs/Manpage.md

 * `-f`, `--force`:
   Install formulae without checking for previously installed keg-only or non-migrated versions.
 When installing casks, overwrite existing files (binaries and symlinks are excluded, unless originally from the same cask).
 * `-v`, `--verbose`:
-  Print the verification and postinstall steps.
+  Print the verification and post-install steps.
 * `-n`, `--dry-run`:
   Show what would be installed, but do not actually install anything.
 * `--formula`:
   Treat all named arguments as formulae.
 * `--ignore-dependencies`:
-  An unsupported Homebrew development flag to skip installing any dependencies of any kind.
+  An unsupported Homebrew development option to skip installing any dependencies of any kind.
 If the dependencies are not already present, the formula will have issues.
-If you're not developing Homebrew, consider adjusting your PATH rather than using this flag.
+If you're not developing Homebrew, consider adjusting your PATH rather than using this option.
 * `--only-dependencies`:
   Install the dependencies with specified options but do not install the formula itself.
 * `--cc`: